Aug. 22, 2025 - Freedomain Radio - Stefan Molyneux

 Yeah.

-They are very genuine, but most of them I find to be very ignorant and annoying.
+Okay, they are very genuine, but most of them I find to be very ignorant and annoying.

 Okay, let's not launch into insults about significant portions of people.

-That's why I step on it.
+That's what I step on.

 It's like, well, why did you teach me all those things then?